I'm at PSG for the long haul, says Ancelotti

 "I know my time here will depend on results, and that's fair, but we're working well and will improve.
 The whole project, building a competitive team, inspiring a new philosophy, weighed heavily on my decision to come here."

-PSG have failed to qualify for the Champions League for six years but spent more than 80 million euros (65.42 million pounds) in the close season to overhaul their squad, including splashing out a French record fee of 42 million on Argentina playmaker Javier Pastore.
+PSG have failed to qualify for the Champions League for six years but spent more than 80 million euros ($105.84 million) in the close season to overhaul their squad, including splashing out a French record fee of 42 million on Argentina playmaker Javier Pastore.

 "We want to be competitive in the Champions League as soon as next year and I think we will be," said Ancelotti who needs to finish in the top three to qualify.